We've taken our most practical, most popular PLC family and supercharged it with features you wouldn't expect from a simple

 low-cost controller.
 Data logging, Wi-Fi connectability, MQTT communication and increased security measures are just a few

 of the impressive features offered with the new CLICK PLUS PLC series.
 With a starting at price of only

 easy-peasy programming software, CLICK PLUS PLCs are a "must have" for simple, affordable control with a kick!

-The CLICK PLUS series of controllers offers three CPU options with varying degrees of capability so you can choose the features that best fit your application.
+The CLICK PLUS series of controllers offers several CPU options with varying degrees of capability so you can choose the features that best fit your application.
 Wi-Fi connectivity, Ethernet communication, and data logging are all available options with these low-cost CPUs.
 You can't find features like these for under $200 anywhere else!

 CLICK PLUS CPUs are also extremely versatile and can stand as complete PLC systems with custom analog and discrete I/O using the CLICK PLUS option modules, and they can be expanded with your choice of 8 stackable I/O modules for an additional 128 discrete or 48 analog I/O points.